 The piston is 13mm diameter (assuming it's the same as the D16, which is a good bet).
 Stroke is measurable at 16mm.
 The main piston rod is connected to the crank via a con rod with no cross slide.
 The crank and slip eccentric are together at one end of the crank shaft.
 At the other end is a 78mm diameter mazac flywheel.
 Exhaust steam is fed from the valve chest into the smoke box to be exhausted through the chimney.

-Drive from the crank shaft to one rear wheel is via a two stage gear chain, unfortunately using thin pressed steel gears which sound very "tinny" while running.
+Drive from the crank shaft to one rear wheel is via a two stage gear train, unfortunately using thin pressed steel gears which sound very "tinny" while running.
 A lever shifts the final gear in and out of mesh to allow the engine to idle freely.
 The wheel spokes are disappointingly tinny in appearance.
 This applies, also, to the front rolls but is less obvious there.

 The front rolls are steered by chains wound round a spiral shaft which is turned by a contrate gear and a spur gear attached to the steering wheel.
 The rear part of the engine is covered by a half length canopy.